-- IT or communications failure, due to, accident or sabotage.

-- · Cyber-attack.

-- Data breach.
+- IT or communications failure, due to, accident or sabotage. - · Cyber-attack. - Data breach. - Loss of IP or sensitive data through AI or LLM.

-- Unable to operate. - Criminal attack could be aimed at stealing money, extortion, fraud, data theft etc. - GDPR imposes heavy financial penalties, plus reputational damage.
+- Unable to operate. - Criminal attack could be aimed at stealing money, extortion, fraud, data theft etc. - GDPR imposes heavy financial penalties, plus reputational damage. - Serious security breach and confidential information, IP or sensitive data made available in public domain. - Third party rights violated and breach of agreements and financial loss.

-- Internal review and implementation of enhanced digital security measures to detect and prevent possible cyber attacks. - Regular back up of data, third party provider for storage and system support. - Firewall, regular back up of data, crime and cyber insurance in place. - Continual review and strengthening of processes, controls and security. - Information Policy, Privacy Policy, Breach Notification Policy and Disaster Recovery Plan in place. - Staff and partner awareness communication and training.
+- Internal review and implementation of enhanced digital security measures to detect and prevent possible cyber-attacks. - Regular back up of data, third party provider for storage and system support. - Firewall, regular back up of data, crime and cyber insurance in place. - Continual review and strengthening of processes, controls, and security. - Information Policy, Privacy Policy, Breach Notification Policy and Disaster Recovery Plan in place. - Staff and partner awareness communication and training.